rwydaegh/goliat/docs/developer_guide/advanced_features.md

 The GUI is built using modular components located in `goliat/gui/components/`:

 -   **`StatusManager`**: Manages status messages and log display with color-coding.
--   **`DataManager`**: Handles CSV data files for progress tracking and time series visualization.
+-   **`DataManager`**: Handles CSV data files for progress tracking, time series visualization, and system utilization data.
 -   **`TimingsTable`**: Displays execution statistics in a table format.
 -   **`PieChartsManager`**: Generates pie charts showing time breakdown by phase and subtask.
 -   **`ProgressAnimation`**: Manages smooth animations for progress bars during long-running phases.
 -   **`TrayManager`**: Provides system tray integration for background operation.
 -   **`QueueHandler`**: Processes messages from the study process queue and forwards them to the web bridge.
--   **`WebBridgeManager`**: Manages connection to the web monitoring dashboard and forwards GUI messages.
+-   **`WebBridgeManager`**: Manages connection to the web monitoring dashboard, forwards GUI messages, and handles screenshot capture.
+-   **`UtilizationManager`**: Updates CPU, RAM, and GPU utilization displays from system monitoring data.
+-   **`SystemMonitor`**: Provides system resource monitoring (CPU, RAM, GPU) via psutil and nvidia-smi.
+-   **`ScreenshotCapture`**: Captures GUI tab screenshots for remote monitoring via web dashboard.
 -   **`UIBuilder`**: Constructs the window layout and manages UI components.

+### Plot components

+Plotting functionality is organized into separate classes in `goliat/gui/components/plots/`:

+-   **`TimeRemainingPlot`**: Displays time remaining estimates over the course of the study.
+-   **`OverallProgressPlot`**: Shows overall study progress percentage over time.
+-   **`SystemUtilizationPlot`**: Time-series plots for CPU, RAM, GPU utilization, and GPU VRAM.
+-   **`PieChartsManager`**: Pie charts showing time breakdown by phase and subtask.

+Each plot class manages its own matplotlib figure and canvas, updating independently based on data from the `DataManager`.
+Common utilities (like timezone conversion) are centralized in `plots/utils.py`.

 ### The `Profiler`